Chapter 14:

 "Then what is?"

 The TV changed channels suddenly.
 Both of them looked over to see Miles still sitting on the couch, watching the screen silently.
-Remembering there was someone else in the house, Blake dialed back his raised voice as he spoke again.
+Remembering there was someone else in the house, Rin lowered his voice as he spoke again.

 "Look, I know you think you're protecting me, but I'm telling you, it's fine.
-Because if anything, it's been the other way around recently."
+If anything, it's been the other way around recently."

 "Either way, I'm not changing my mind."